blitz95/gc-course-project/README.md

 The resulting records containing 561-feature vector for each sample are recorded in a measurement file X_train for the traning data and X_test for the test data.

-####A zip file containing the following data was downloaded an unzipped.
-* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-* Triaxial Angular velocity from the gyroscope.
-* A 561-feature vector with time and frequency domain variables.
-* Its activity label.
-* An identifier of the subject who carried out the experiment.
+---

 ####Datasets used for class project
-The following data sets were used for this class project:
+The following data files were used for this class project:

 Data files applicable to both training and test data sets:

- * 'README.txt': 		        The README.txt was edited to reflect the current project
+ * README.txt:              The README.txt was edited to reflect the current project
- * 'features.txt': 		        List of all features in the 561-feature vector
+ * features.txt:            List of all features in the 561-feature vector
- * 'features_info.txt': 	    Shows information about the variables used on the feature vector.
+ * features_info.txt: 	    Shows information about the variables used on the feature vector.
- * 'activity_labels.txt': 	    Links the class labels with their activity name.
+ * activity_labels.txt:     Links the class labels with their activity name.

 Test measurement data files:

- * 'test/subject_test.txt': 	Each row identifies the subject who performed the activity for each test record.
+ * test/subject_test.txt:   Each row identifies the subject who performed the activity for each test record.
- * 'test/X_test.txt': 		    Contains 561 time and frequency domain variable measurements for the 2,947 test data records
+ * test/X_test.txt: 	    Contains 561 time and frequency domain variable measurements for the 2,947 test data records
- * 'test/y_test.txt': 		    Label IDs indicating activity for each test record.
+ * test/y_test.txt: 	    Label IDs indicating activity for each test record.

 Traning measurement data files:

- * 'train/subject_train.txt': 	Each row identifies the subject who performed the activity for each training record.
+ * train/subject_train.txt: Each row identifies the subject who performed the activity for each training record.
- * 'train/X_train.txt': 	Contains 561 time and frequency domain variable measurements for the 7,352 training data records
+ * train/X_train.txt: 	    Contains 561 time and frequency domain variable measurements for the 7,352 training data records
- * 'train/y_train.txt': 	Label IDs indicating activity for each training record.
+ * train/y_train.txt:    	Label IDs indicating activity for each training record.

-Inertial Files were not used.

 ####Notes on data:

 * Features were normalized and bounded within [-1,1].
 * Each feature vector is a row on the text file.

-Information on the variables in each file are as follows:
+Information on the variables in each input file are as follows:
 Additional information on variables from the raw data set is contained in the Code Book following the description of variables in the resulting tidy data set, HAR_tidy_data.txt

 activity_labels.txt